 You can manage authorization in your Wavefront environment by:

-- Granting and revoking (global) permissions for users and groups.
+- Granting and revoking (global) permissions for accounts and groups.

-- Granting and revoking access to individual objects (initially dashboards and alerts) for users and groups
+- Granting and revoking access to individual objects (initially dashboards and alerts) for accounts and groups

-You must have Users & Groups permission to view and manage users, groups, and permissions in Wavefront.
-If you don’t have Users & Groups permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.
+Note: You must have Accounts & Groups permission to view and manage accounts, groups, and permissions in Wavefront.
+If you don’t have Accounts & Groups permission, the UI menu selections, buttons, and links that you use to view accounts and permissions are not visible.

 Permissions, Accounts, and Groups Basics

-Before you start with users and groups, here’s what you need to know.
+Before you start with accounts and groups, here’s what you need to know.